 This webinar is part of IPA's RECOVR Webinar Series: Bringing Evidence to COVID-19 Policy Responses in the Global South.
 Together with our partners, we are using this series to rapidly share what we are learning with the policy and research community to support evidence-informed response efforts.
 More information about other events in the series is available here.

 On October 20, 2020, Innovations for Poverty Action (IPA), the Center for Effective Global Action (CEGA), and the Joint Data Center on Forced Displacement (JDC) held the first in a webinar mini-series focused on the impacts of COVID-19 on forcibly displaced people in the Global South, and efforts by NGOs and governments to support them.
 The second webinar in this mini-series, "The Syrian Refugee Crisis: A View from Jordan," was held on December 20, 2020.
-The third webinar in this mini-series, "Evidence from High Frequency Phone Surveys," will take place on February 23, 2021.
+The third webinar, "Evidence from High Frequency Phone Surveys," took place on February 23, 2021.
+The fourth webinar, "Economic Well-being and Integration," will take place on June 2, 2021.

 As the COVID-19 pandemic persists around the globe, refugees and others uprooted from their homes—due to conflict, economic hardship, climate change, and other pressures—must combat the dual hardships of disease and displacement.
 Already among the world’s most vulnerable, displaced individuals often have experienced violence and trauma first-hand, face limited access to services and have no home in which to safely wait out the virus.